-Liquidity risk refers to the risk that the Company will be unable to finance its operations due to a loss of access to capital markets or difficulty in liquidating its assets.
-Liquidity risk also encompasses the Company's ability (or perceived ability) to meet its financial obligations without experiencing significant business disruption or reputational damage that may threaten its viability as a going concern.
-Liquidity risk also encompasses the associated funding risks triggered by the market or idiosyncratic stress events that may cause unexpected changes in funding needs or an inability to raise new funding.
+Liquidity risk is the risk that the Company's financial condition or overall soundness is adversely affected by an inability or perceived inability to meet its financial obligations in a timely manner.
+Liquidity risk encompasses the associated funding risks triggered by stress events that may cause unexpected changes in funding needs or an inability to raise new funding.